-Results of ANOVA analysis of variance, regression equation coefficients and their p-values were presented in Table 2.
-Results measured for the residual total phosphorus content after three days of kombucha fermentation were modelled by response surface methodology (Figure 1c).
-The model did not show reliability, explaining only around two third of modelled values with a F-value of 8.89 (Table 2).
+Results of ANOVA analysis of variance, regression equation coefficients, and their p-values were presented in Table 2.
+Results measured for the residual total phosphorus content after three days of kombucha fermentation were modeled by response surface methodology (Figure 1c).
+The model did not show reliability, explaining only around two-thirds of modeled values with an F-value of 8.89 (Table 2).

-Statistically significant parameters were quadratic effect of initial total reducing sugars content and the interaction between it and fermentation temperature (Table 2).
-From the graphical display of model (Figure 1c), it can be concluded that samples with 7 and 3% initial total sugars had lower phosphorus content which indicates that at those conditions phosphorus consumption rate was higher.
-Contrary to that, higher temperature meant lower phosphorus intake with higher values measured at higher temperatures, for all three sugars contents.
+Statistically significant parameters were the quadratic effect of the initial total reducing sugar content and the interaction between it and fermentation temperature (Table 2).
+From the graphical display of the model (Figure 1c), it can be concluded that samples